Blowing Rocks Preserve

-The first time I saw a picture of Blowing Rocks Preserve I knew I had to plan a trip to visit.
-I honestly could not believe this was in Florida and I knew I had to see it for myself.
-Have you ever been before?
+The first time I saw a picture of Blowing Rocks Preserve I couldn’t believe it was in Florida and I knew I had to plan a trip to visit!
+Blowing Rocks Preserve is one of the most unique beaches in Florida and I knew I had to see it for myself.
+The beach did not disappoint and it is definitely worth a visit!
 Below is all the information you need to know before you plan your visit!

 Blowing Rocks Preserve – The Basics